November 21, 2021

 Municipal Court Case Defense in Colorado

 Municipal offenses are initiated by a city or municipality, whereas county and district court cases are initiated by the state of Colorado.
 Generally, municipal court offenses mirror roughly equivalent state laws.
 Municipal court violations can be initiated by summons or warrant/arrest.
 Municipal violations are often misdemeanors, though they can also be charged as petty offenses.
+If a municipal offense is charged as a misdemeanor, it is an unclassified misdemeanor.
+This means that municipal offenses do not fall within the State’s scheme for classifying misdemeanors or its sentencing guidelines for those misdemeanor charges.

 If you are facing municipal court charges, contact Colorado criminal defense attorney Jacob E. Martinez today to discuss your case.